Ironspidy2506/Git-GitHub/README.md

 Git is a **Version Control System** (VCS) that helps track changes in your code.
 It is:

 1. Popular
-2. Free and open-source
+2. Free and Open-Source
-3. Fast and scalable
+3. Fast and Scalable

 ---